Polio vaccine: History

-In a generic sense, vaccination works by priming the immune system with an 'immunogen'.
+In a generic sense, vaccination works by priming the immune system with an "immunogen".
 Stimulating immune response, by use of an infectious agent, is known as immunization.
 The development of immunity to polio efficiently blocks person-to-person transmission of wild poliovirus, thereby protecting both individual vaccine recipients and the wider community.

 The development of two polio vaccines led to the first modern mass inoculations.
 The last cases of paralytic poliomyelitis caused by endemic transmission of wild virus in the United States occurred in 1979, with an outbreak among the Amish in several Midwest states.

 1930s

-In the 1930s, poliovirus was perceived as especially terrifying, as little was known of how the disease was transmitted or how it could be prevented.
-This virus was also notable for primarily impacting affluent children, making it a prime target for vaccine development, despite its relatively low mortality and morbidity.
-Despite this, the community of researchers in the field thus far had largely observed an informal moratorium on any vaccine development as it was perceived to present too high a risk for too little likelihood of success.

-This shifted in the early 1930s when American groups took up the challenge: Maurice Brodie led a team from the public health laboratory of the city of New York and Dr. John A. Kolmer collaborated with the Research Institute of Cutaneous Medicine in Philadelphia.
-The rivalry between these two researchers lent itself to a race-like mentality which, combined with a lack of oversight of medical studies, was reflected in the methodology and outcomes of each of these early vaccine development ventures.
+In the early 1930s, Maurice Brodie led a team from the public health laboratory of the city of New York, while John A. Kolmer collaborated with the Research Institute of Cutaneous Medicine in Philadelphia.